What is a Personal VPN

 There are many examples of how some totally innocent internet search today can hurt you tomorrow.
 We'll just provide a single example here.

 Let's say for some reason you search for DWI attorneys in your area.
 Maybe it's a research project for school, maybe it's for a friend, it doesn't matter why.
-A couple of months later your auto insurance is canceled or rates skyrocket and you wonder why.
+A couple of months later your auto insurance rates skyrocket and you wonder why.
 Your search will be data mined and sold to people who want the data.
 Insurance companies buy this data to protect their bottom line.
-This sort of thing happens all the time and people rarely know why it happened to them.
+This sort of thing happens all the time and people never know why it happened to them.

 What other benefits does a Personal VPN provide?